cn4218/CFGProject/GROUP_PROJECT.md

   a.
 What progress has been made?

     - This week we had to restructure our database so the MySQL DB and Python- MySQL DB scripts have been re-written.
+    - completed a first draft the users and wishlist databases (these databases are subject to change and can be changed accordingly as code develops)
+    - Started working on the Wish list DB_Utils & Config
     - We have been working on Users DB_Utils & Config & the User routes file
     - The frontend scripts are almost complete
     - We have also been working on the Backend products API